godotengine/godot-docs/getting_started/workflow/assets/escn_exporter/index.rst

 Disabling specific objects
 --------------------------

-Sometimes you don't want some objects exported (eg high-res models used for baking).
+Sometimes you don't want some objects exported (e.g. high-res models used for baking).
 An object will not be exported if it is not rendered in the scene.
 This can be set in the outliner: